Model of a four-storied pavilion

-A red earthenware, four-story pavilion surrounded by a courtyard wall with a hipped roof covered gateway.
+This red earthenware four-story pavilion is surrounded by a courtyard wall with a hipped roof covered gateway.
 Each story is similar in construction but graduated in size with the smallest story on top.
-These small single-bay rooms feature a double door entrance below a lattice window.
-The overhanging roof eaves supported by a single bracket set, display roof ridges imitating tile work with decorative cornices, and provide the base for the next storey’s roof balcony.
-The uppermost hipped roof has a bird on its apex.
+These small, single-bay rooms feature a door entrance below a lattice window.
+Waving figures can be seen in the doorways.
+The overhanging roof eaves supported by a triple bracket set display roof ridges imitating tile work and provide the base for the next storey’s roof balcony.
 The entire structure is covered in a green lead glaze, with iridescence and calcification.

 If you are interested in using an image for a publication, please visit http://umma.umich.edu/request-image